nrontsis/OhMyShot/README.md

 and more!
 See the following video for a short introduction.

 It requires a coffee machine with [the meCoffee (BLE version) installed](https://mecoffee.nl), and a bluetooth scale.
-As such it has the potential of supporting the Rancilio Silvia, Gaggia classic, and Vibiemme Domobar coffe machines.
+As such it has the potential of supporting the Rancilio Silvia, Gaggia classic, and Vibiemme Domobar coffee machines.

 See the following [video](https://youtu.be/gE_HsdVl0Kk) for a quick introduction, and [this post at CoffeeForums.co.uk](https://www.coffeeforums.co.uk/topic/62855-ohmyshot-an-open-source-ios-app-that-automates-your-coffee-machine/?tab=comments#comment-866901)